preciousrosekuss/SDoH-Extractor/README.md

 The extraction process involves:
 1. Training a model on example sentences provided in `train.csv`.
 2. Testing the model's performance with `test.csv`.
-3. Generating outputs in `sdoh-categorization.md` and `sdoh-categorization.csv`.
+3. Generating outputs in `sdoh-categorization.md`.
-4. Including `original.csv` for comparative analysis against the original suggested classifications.
+4. Including `original.csv` for comparative analysis against the original suggested classifications by Marco Guevara.

 ## Data